TMS for Prenatal Depression

 Treating depression during pregnancy can be challenging given standard treatments that include antidepressant medication.
 It’s most commonly recommended that pregnant women should not take certain medications due to the effect it can have on the baby.

-This is why Inland Empire TMS and Dr. Sunder advocate the safe use of transcranial magnetic stimulation (TMS) to treat depression in pregnant women.
+Inland Empire TMS in Riverside County, CA, advocates the safe use of transcranial magnetic stimulation (TMS) to treat depression in pregnant women.

 About Prenatal Depression